Orlando Arcia Preview, Player Props: Braves vs. Nationals

 Nationals Pitching Rankings

-- Nationals pitchers combine to allow 242 total home runs at a clip of 1.5 per game (most in the league).
+- Nationals pitchers combine to surrender the most home runs in baseball (242 total, 1.5 per game).

+- Adon (2-4) takes the mound for the Nationals in his 10th start of the season.
+He's put together a 6.42 ERA in 47 2/3 innings pitched, with 43 strikeouts.

-- In his last appearance on Saturday, Sept.
-16, the right-hander tossed two innings against the Milwaukee Brewers, giving up three earned runs while surrendering five hits.
+- His last appearance came on Sunday against the Atlanta Braves, when the right-hander threw 4 2/3 innings, surrendering four earned runs while allowing five hits.

-- In 29 games this season, the 31-year-old has amassed an ERA of 5.55, with 6.8 strikeouts per nine innings.
-Opponents are batting .297 against him.
+- The 25-year-old has amassed an ERA of 6.42, with 8.1 strikeouts per nine innings, in 11 games this season.
+Opponents are batting .275 against him.

 © 2023 Data Skrive.
 All rights reserved.